SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Astrazeneca PLC - AZN

 (MENAFN- PR Newswire)

 NEW YORK, Nov.
-18, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of AstraZeneca PLC ("AstraZeneca" or the "Company")
+25, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of AstraZeneca PLC ("AstraZeneca" or the "Company") (NASDAQ: AZN ).

 Such investors are advised to contact Danielle Peyton at [email protected]